Alternate Spellings: Cheiron, Kheirôn

 One such interpretation is that Chiron is “the wounded healer” and has associations with life traumas, bullying and wounds or inadequacies that are seen as incurable but can still be overcome or worked with.
 Basically this is turning a weakness into a strength.
 A few astrologers believe that Chiron should be assigned as the ruler of Virgo.

-Posted on December 6, 2012, in Astrology, Centaur, Deity, Greek, Gymnastics, Healing, Hunter, Literature, Medicine, Music, Prophecy, School, Strategy, Teacher, War.
+Posted on December 6, 2012, in Astrology, Centaur, Deity, Greek, Gymnastics, Healing, Hunter, Literature, Medicine, Music, Prophecy, School, Strategy, Teacher, War and tagged Centaur, Greek, Mythology.
 Bookmark the permalink.
 4 Comments.